About the artist:

 French/Hungarian artist, sculptor and printmaker, known as a father of the "Op-Art" art movement.

-following his heart and embarking on a career in art.
-At the Podolini-Volkmann Academy in Budapest he studied
+before following his heart and embarking on a career in art.

-under the tutelage of Sandor Bortniky - a painter and graphic designer whose work was greatly influenced by
+graphic designer whose work was greatly influenced by Cubism, Expressionism and Constructivism.
+There

-Cubism, Expressionism and Constructivism.
-There he was introduced to the revolutionary ideas and styles of the
+Vasarely was introduced to the revolutionary ideas and styles of the Bauhaus movement, predicated on the

-Bauhaus movement, predicated on the ecumenical principle that all art, crafts, and architecture should achieve a
+ecumenical principle that all art, crafts, and architecture should achieve a unity of purpose based on the cube, the

-unity of purpose based on the cube, the rectangle and the circle.
+rectangle and the circle.

 Still an emerging artist in 1930, Vasarely traveled to Paris to study optics and color, earning a living in graphic

-With her support, Vasarely opened his own gallery where he exhibited his works of graphic design and painting to
+support, Vasarely opened his own gallery where he exhibited his works of graphic design and painting to

-this tension was born the new levels of geometric precision, bright colouration and spatial trickery of Op Art.
+born the new levels of geometric precision, bright colouration and spatial trickery of Op Art.

 Believing that art would have to combine with architecture to survive, Vasarely produced many Bauhaus